Q and A For the kids:

 How would you describe your writing in general to someone who hasn't read any of your books?

-My books are characterized by wisdom and wit.
-I love to learn and I love to laugh.
+I hope my books are characterized by wisdom and wit.
+I also hope all of my books convey the importance of our words.
+I love to learn, and I love to laugh.
 I hope anyone who reads any of my books learns a little and laughs along the way.

 How much of your own life goes into your books?